bilsiq/comp723-text-mining/report.md

 ##### Testing set

-text
+The testing set was created by using 30% of the original data set. it had almost equal pasts ham and spam, containing `4,910` spam emails & `4,900` ham emails with a total emails of `9,810`.

-Email type | number of records | percentage over all
+Email type | Number of records | Percentage over-all
 ---------|---------------------|--------------------
 Spam emails | 4,910 | 50.01%
 Ham (legitimate) emails | 4,900 |  49.99%